greengar/copypaste/SmartboardAPI/WhiteboardSDK/README.md

 ```

 4. Implement the protocol callback to get the output
 ```Objective-C
 - (void)doneEditingPhotoWithResult:(UIImage *)image {
     // You have the UIImage here
 }
 ```

-#HOW TO RUN AND DEVELOP WHITEBOARD CODE
+#HOW TO RUN AND DEVELOP WHITEBOARD SDK
 1. Select `WhiteboardSDK` Scheme
 2. Press `Command` + `R` to run the project